-These healthy Apple Pie Thumbprint Cookies have a vegan shortbread base and a warm, vegan apple pie filling; pretty much the perfect cookie, and they are super easy to make.
+These Mini Apple Pie Thumbprint Cookies have a vegan shortbread base and a warm, vegan apple pie filling; pretty much the perfect cookie, and they are super easy to make.

 If you’ve been following me for a while, I think it’s pretty apparent that I have a thing for cookies.
 If cookies were a “love language,” they would be my primary one.
 Because of this deep cookie love, you can be sure that my cookies recipes are super tasty, and that they will be your go-to’s for many years to come!